bosonprotocol/contracts/docs/contracts/overview.md

 ### Services in the background

-There are a few functions that can be called by an application built on Boson Protocol to mark vouchers as expired or finalized or to wtidhraw funds.
+There are a few functions that can be called by an application built on Boson Protocol to mark vouchers as expired or finalized or to withdraw funds.
 These functions can be called on a scheduled basis or as individual calls: `VoucherKernel.triggerExpiration()`, `VoucherKernel.triggerFinalizeVoucher()`, `Cashier.withdraw()`.